-Coffee houses, night clubs, movie theaters, and malls are only the beginning of the opportunities for adventure in Rochester.
-Take a ride around town and experience the parks, live comedy shows, and various small town shops that make Rochester unique.
+Coffee shops, clubs, movie theaters, and restaurants are only the beginning of the opportunities for adventure in Rochester.
+Take a ride around town and experience the parks, culture, and neighborhoods that make Rochester unique.

-If you get tired of the delicious all-you-can-eat buffet offered on campus, don't worry.
+If you get tired of the nationally-recognized dining options offered on campus, don't worry.
 Fisher is only a few miles away from some of the best restaurants in Rochester.
 From accessible fast food joints to fabulous gourmet dining, you will never have to worry about pulling an all-nighter on an empty stomach.

 Museums and Culture

 Trace the historic landscapes around Fisher's campus and throughout the city of Rochester at the Memorial Art Gallery or the International Museum of Photography at George Eastman House.
 Visit the Rochester Museum and Science Center or be a kid again at the Strong National Museum of Play.
 Walk in the footsteps of Susan B. Anthony, national crusader for women's rights.